zulip/zulip/api_docs/configuring-python-bindings.md

 1. Click the **download** (<i class="fa fa-download"></i>) icon on the profile card of the desired bot to download the bot's `zuliprc` file.

-!!! tip ""

-    If you save or move a `zuliprc` file to your home directory as `~/.zuliprc`, the Python API bindings will automatically read it in (you won't have to pass the `--config-file` option).

 !!! warn ""